 10.2.
 Vehicle which are equipped with alarm systems shall comply with the relevant technical requirements, especially with regard to electromagnetic compatibility (EMC).

 10.3.
-If the AS includes the possibility of a radio transmission, e.g. for setting or unsetting of the alarm or for alarm transmission, it shall comply with the relevant ETSI Standards (see footnote 5/ pertinent to paragraph 6.2.3.), e.g. EN 300 220-1 V1.3.1.
-(2000-09), EN 300 220-2 V1.3.1.
-(2000-09), EN 300 220-3 V1.1.1.
-(2000 09) and EN 301 489-3 V1.2.1.
-(2000-08) (including any advisory requirements).
-The frequency and maximum radiated power of radio transmissions for the setting and unsetting of the alarm system shall comply with the CEPT/ERC (see footnote 5 pertinent to paragraph 5.3.)
-Recommendation 70 03 (17 February 2000) relating to the use of short range devices (see footnote 6 pertinent to paragraph 5.3.).
+The AS and components thereof shall not activate inadvertently, particularly whilst the engine is in its running mode.

 10.4.
-The AS and components thereof shall not activate inadvertently, particularly whilst the engine is in its running mode.

-10.5.
 Failure of the AS, or failure of its electrical supply shall not affect the safe operation of the vehicle.